yegor256/blog/_drafts/_factory.md

 }
 {% endhighlight %}

 It is very effective performance-wise.
-With such a small object like our `Color` the problem may not be so obvious, but when objects are bigger, their instantiation and garbage collection may waste a lot of time.
+With a small object like our `Color` the problem may not be so obvious, but when objects are bigger, their instantiation and garbage collection may waste a lot of time.